 Twin beds are a popular choice for decorating children's rooms.
-But don't limit their potential: decorating with twin beds is a convenient, economical way of furnishing second bedrooms and guest rooms.
-They are also a versatile means of adding functionality to dual-purpose rooms, they take up the least amount of space and they define the personal sleeping area for each person when a room is shared (by kids or adults alike).
+But don't limit their potential.
+Decorating with twin beds is a convenient, economical way of furnishing second bedrooms and guest rooms.
+They are also a versatile means of adding functionality to dual-purpose rooms.
+They take up the least amount of space and they define the personal sleeping area for each person in a shared room (by kids or adults alike).
 The bed, no matter the size, tends to be the focal point of the room, and twin beds can be a dressed up or as laid back as you want them to be.

 Start with a Plan

 Twin beds are available in every price range, so you don't have to spend a lot of money just to find a good quality twin bed.
 Make a budget; it will keep your decorating project on track.

 Twin beds come in a wide range of colors, styles and materials, including wood, metal and a combination of wood and metal.
 Decide what kind of bed you want, what it will be made of and the style that best suits your décor.

 Are you making room for one or two?
 If you are decorating the room for two people, you will probably want to select matching beds.
 If space is an issue, when decorating a child's or teen's room, consider purchasing twin bunk beds to make things less crowded.

 Take measurements.
 Knowing how much space you have to work with will prevent you from purchasing a twin bed that might not fit.